Cartersville man found guilty after 9-day trial in West Virginia

 During the trial, it was revealed that Robinson distributed and trafficked 4.5 kilograms of methamphetamine, cocaine hydrochloride and fentanyl.

-According to the Times, Robinson would distribute drugs to different motels as he travelled from Georgia to West Virginia.
+According to the Times, Robinson would distribute drugs to different motels as he traveled from Georgia to West Virginia.

-Courtney DuBois of Fairmont was one of the people he distributed to and who's death was ultimately caused by fentanyl she received from Robinson.
+Courtney DuBois of Fairmont, West Virginia was one of the people Robinson distributed to and whose death was ultimately caused by fentanyl she received from Robinson.